Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/overview.md

 ms.assetid:
 ---

-# Azure Libraries for .NET
+# Azure libraries for .NET

-The Azure Libraries for .NET let you create and manage Azure resources from your .NET applications.
+The Azure libraries for .NET let you create and manage Azure resources from your .NET applications.
 If you're looking for documentation to create .NET apps on Azure, see [Azure for .NET developers](https://review.docs.microsoft.com/en-us/azure/dotnet/index?branch=pr-en-us-9857).

 Many of the packages for managing Azure resources have a [fluent](dotnet-sdk-azure-concepts.md) interface to configure resources exactly to your specifications.
 For example, to add a Windows VM in an existing Azure resource group: